Part two of this series aired on KAWC’s Arizona Edition on June 25, 2021. To listen to part one visit here.

 Host (Lou Gum):

-The book is also an exploration of the fallout of Arpaio's policies and how they inspired a Latino resistance movement in the state that, Sterling says, is asserting its political power still.
+The book is also an exploration of the fallout of Arpaio's policies, how it inspired a Latino resistance movement in the state that Sterling says, is asserting its political power still.

 Terry Greene Sterling (TGS):

 I think first of all that that resistance uh, it was always in Arizona.

 But it has had different iterations.
 Uhm, you know, let's not forget that, uh, you know, Arizona, like so much of the of the West, was part of Mexico and was ceded to the United States at the end of the Mexican American War, most of Arizona.

 And so that set the people who had been Mexican citizens or we're still Mexican citizens, in some cases, it put them on a, on a flat, dangerous path.
 Just a little while after that war we have the American Civil War and Arizona, Southern Arizona joins the Confederacy.

 And I think those two pivotal historic events, uhm, have caused a legacy really of a racism and injustice.

 And there's always been a resistance to it, but it's taken different forms, and so we see in the 1930s there were deportations of American citizens who worked in, who were, you know, American citizens born in the United States deported to Mexico in order to placate an angry white, you know, base.

 These folks, you know, Alfredo Gutierrez, his dad joined a resistance in a mining town.
 He came back after being deported and joined the resistance in the mining town.